Expect the Unexpected in Orlando Neighborhoods

 More Orlando Neighborhoods

-Visiting Orlando for an extended period and want to really live like a local?
+Visiting Orlando for an extended period or visit frequently and want to really live like a local?
 Add these additional Orlando Main Streets districts and official neighborhoods to your itinerary!

 Audubon Park Garden District

 Just 15 minutes from downtown Orlando, Audubon Park is the hub of Orlando’s organic movement, thanks to an organic community garden and urban “farmlettes” created in part by Fleet Farming, which teaches homeowners how to grow their own food.
 The area’s west side also has Harry P. Leu Botanical Gardens, offering 50 acres of beautifully cultivated flowers and plants.

 Learn more: Audubon Park